pkelley/Kwiat_Schneier_Kelley_CSCI2270_FinalProject/README.md

 Bugs
 Instead of having the sounds option need to press escape and then enter, the program could exit after just the escape is pressed.
+The A key is really faint if you want to download another sound!